Summit Study Abroad

 • Cultural dimensions and their impact on business strategy (Hofstede, Trompenaars, GLOBE).

-Module 7: Applied Field Learning Integration
+Module 7: Applied Field Learning and Comparative Analysis

 apply now!